YorkDevelopers/venimus/docs/APIs_for_NormalUsers.md

 ---

-## POST api/user/groups/{GroupSlug}/Events

-Allows the user to sign up for an event.
-The following details must be provided:

-* __EventSlug__ - the ID of the event within the group.
-* __NumberOfGuests__ - the number of unregistered guests
-* __DietaryRequirements__ - any dietary requirements
-* __MessageToOrganiser__ - free format message

-### Business Rules

-* Group does not exist
-* Event does not belong to the group
-* Event is in the past
-* Event is full
-* NumberOfGuests is positive
-* Guests not allowed
-* User is not a member of the group
-* A user can only sign up once.

----

 ## PUT api/user/groups/{GroupSlug}/Events/{EventSlug}

-Allows the user to amend their registration for an event.
+Allows the user to register or amend their registration for an event.
 The following details must be provided:

 * __NumberOfGuests__ - the number of unregistered guests
 * __DietaryRequirements__ - any dietary requirements